Stuycs-K/project03-final-9-yomr-karimz-xuh/DEVLOG.md

 implented client logic for reading and answering questions from the server

 ### 2024-01-08 - 2:30 pm
-working on client connections to server from separate hosts
+working on client connections to server from separate hosts using select

 ## Zidane Karim